frederikgramkortegaard/august/README.md

 **Go · Distributed Systems · Blockchain · Virtual Machines · Compiler Design**

-A complete blockchain platform built from scratch in Go, featuring proof-of-work consensus, a custom virtual machine, and a high-level smart contract programming language.
+A blockchain platform built from scratch in Go, featuring proof-of-work consensus, a custom virtual machine, and a high-level smart contract programming language.
 Implements Bitcoin-inspired consensus with Ethereum-style smart contracts and gas-metered execution.

 ## Project Overview

-**August** is a full-featured blockchain implementation demonstrating the complete technology stack from peer-to-peer networking to high-level programming languages:
+August is a blockchain platform implementing the technology stack from consensus protocols to high-level programming languages.
+The system combines Bitcoin's proof-of-work consensus model with Ethereum-style smart contracts, featuring a custom virtual machine (AVM) and the Marigold programming language.

-- **Blockchain Core**: Implemented Bitcoin-inspired proof-of-work consensus with SHA-256 mining, longest-chain fork resolution, and difficulty adjustment targeting consistent block times
-- **Virtual Machine**: Built AVM (August Virtual Machine), a stack-based bytecode runtime with 256-bit arithmetic, gas metering, and persistent contract storage using PSTORE/PLOAD instructions
-- **Programming Language**: Designed Marigold, a C-like statically-typed language with lexer, parser, type checker, and code generator targeting AVM bytecode
+The blockchain uses SHA-256 proof-of-work with dynamic difficulty adjustment and longest-chain fork resolution.
+Smart contracts execute on AVM, a stack-based bytecode runtime with 256-bit arithmetic and gas-metered execution.
+Marigold provides a high-level syntax that compiles to AVM bytecode through a compiler pipeline with lexer, parser, type checker, and code generator (code generator is WIP).

-- **P2P Networking**: Engineered decentralized peer discovery, headers-first chain synchronization, and request-response protocols for block propagation without hardcoded seed nodes
-- **Development Tools**: Created comprehensive toolchain including compiler, wallet, miner, bytecode parser, and HTTP API for blockchain interaction
+The P2P network implements decentralized peer discovery and headers-first synchronization without hardcoded seed nodes.
+The toolchain includes wallet, miner, compiler, and HTTP API for development and interaction.

 ## Architecture